netrisai/terraform-provider-netris/docs/resources/route.md

 ### Required

-- **description** (String) Description of route
 - **nexthop** (String) Traffic destined to the Prefix will be routed towards the Next-Hop.
-Note that static routes will be injected only on units that have the Next-Hop as a connected network
+Note that static routes will be injected only on units that have the Next-Hop as a connected network.
+Also can be set as "null0" which will create a static route toward Null0 interface.
 - **prefix** (String) Route destination to match
 - **siteid** (Number) The site ID where the current route belongs

 ### Optional

+- **description** (String) Description of route
 - **hwids** (List of Number) Hardware ID where to apply this route.
 It is typically used for Null routes.
 If not set, Netris will automatically decide where to apply
 - **state** (String) Administrative state of the route.
 Possible values: `enabled` or `disabled`.
 Default value is `enabled`